 - The small things count, applaud them- If you notice your teen making efforts, no matter how small they may be, notice them and let your teen know that it’s appreciated.
 Rome wasn’t built in a day, but the willingness to change is a great start.

 - Live by your values- You need to model the behavior you want to see out of your teen.
 Often, a teen will see what you do more than what you say.
 Be a good role model.

 HELP FOR TEENAGE PROBLEMS

 There are times where these tips just won’t be enough.
 If you, as a parent, have hit a wall and have no clue what to do next with your teen and their behavior, there is help.
 Whether it’s drug or alcohol abuse, self-harm, eating disorder, anxiety, depression, mental health, Key Transitions can help.
-For more information, call Key Transitions now at 800.421.4364.
+For more information, Contact Key Transitions now.